ncatlab/nlab-content/pages/8/9/5/0/598/content.md

 The algorithm for finding the horn fillers in a simplicial group is given in the proof of theorem 17.1, page 67 there.

-This proof that simplicial groups are Kan complexes is originally due to theorem 3.4 in
+This proof that simplicial groups are Kan complexes is originally due to  Moore, see theorem 3.4 in

 * [[John Moore]],  _Semi-Simplicial Complexes And Postnikov Systems_, in _Symposium International De Topologia Algebraica_ , 1956 conference, book published in 1958

-which appears in more detail as Theorem 3 on p.
+which earlier appeared in more detail as Theorem 3 on p.
 18-04 of

 * {#Moore54} [[John Moore]], *Homotopie des complexes monoideaux, I*, Seminaire Henri Cartan (1954-55) &lbrack;[numdam:SHC_1954-1955__7_2_A8_0](http://www.numdam.org/item?id=SHC_1954-1955__7_2_A8_0)&rbrack;

-and is often attributed to
+and is often referenced to

 * {#Moore} [[John Moore]], _Algebraic homotopy theory_, lecture notes, Princeton University, 1955--1956